ARCTraining/hpc2-software/book/course/theory.md

 * Software is the name given to executable computer programmes.
 * Software can include one or more executable, library, configuration, data, asset  files.
-* Software can be run by the user or automatically by the Operating System
+* Software can be run by the user or automatically by the Operating System.
-*
 * Multiple pieces of software can be packaged together such as the Anaconda installer or Microsoft Office.

 ### Software locations